Cray-HPE/docs-csm/install/wipe_ncn_disks_for_reinstallation.md

         c3d4811fc3cd0       0215a709bdd9b       3 days ago           Running             weave-npc                                    0                   f5e25c12e617e
         ```

-   1. If there are any running containers from the output of the `crictl ps` command, stop them.
+   1. If there are any running containers from the output of the `crictl ps` command, then stop them.

         ```bash
         ncn-w# crictl stop <container id from the CONTAINER column>